Proposed Papahānaumokuākea National Marine Sanctuary

 Papahānaumokuākea

-Papahānaumokuākea is of great importance to Native Hawaiians and Hawaiian culture is a foundational element in management.
+The status Papahānaumokuākea is of great importance to Native Hawaiians and Hawaiian culture is a foundational element in management.
 The name Papahānaumokuākea commemorates the union of two Hawaiian ancestors – Papahānaumoku and Wākea – who gave rise to the Hawaiian Archipelago, the taro plant, and the Hawaiian people.
 Papahānaumokuākea is also home to a variety of post-Western-contact historic resources, such as those associated with the Battle of Midway and 19th century commercial whaling.

 Papahānaumokuākea’s status as a marine national monument would not change under a sanctuary designation.
 The addition of a national marine sanctuary would provide regulatory and management tools to augment and strengthen existing protections for Papahānaumokuākea ecosystems, wildlife, and cultural and maritime heritage resources.
 The monument’s joint management structure, a hallmark feature, would remain.
 The sanctuary designation process is being conducted in collaboration with the Department of Commerce, the Department of the Interior, the state of Hawaiʻi and the Office of Hawaiian Affairs — the four agencies that share in the management of the monument.